Get

 She was once a tiny calico kitten, sitting alone in a cold winter garden — no mother, no siblings, just a small wound and a circle of dogs sniffing around her.
 One of the security guards spotted her on his way to his shift.

-Many people would have walked past without thinking much of it.
+Many people would have walked past without giving it much thought.
 But over the years, as I fed my colony and rescued cats in front of the security and garage workers, something shifted in them.
 They began to see animals through a different lens.
 Rescue didn’t seem strange anymore — it became normal, even possible.

 That day, he called me and asked if he could bring her to me.
 I couldn’t say no. He showed up at my doorstep with this fragile, wide-eyed kitten, and that was the beginning.
 She blossomed into a resilient, strong-headed calico girl — the Mochi I zipped into a crate eight months later.